Chapter 3 : Goodbyes

 I sadly placed the picture frame carefully back on the fireplace making sure that I placed it in the exact space that I had picked it up from.
 Whatever I had wished I had known back then or may have wished for now, it wouldn’t happen.
 Everything had happened and I couldn’t change that now.
 I had made my choices and I was living with the consequences.

 I looked around the rest of the room and couldn’t help but wonder if I would ever come back here.
 I had one year left at Hogwarts and then I would be able to go out into the world.
 My parents had made it perfectly clear that our relationship had changed and if it stayed that way then there really was no reason to come back here.
 They may not even want me to come back here.

 As the sorrow and guilt once again began to bubble up inside me, threatening to spill over I mentally shook myself, telling myself to get a grip.
 Today would be hard enough and there was no point in wondering about what might happen.
 I had done all that I could and if my parents wanted me back here then I would be there like a shot and if they didn’t, well I would deal with that when and if it came to it.
 I lifted my trunk once more and moved into the centre of the room.

 I closed my eyes and forced myself to clear my mind.
 Feeling that familiar pull in my middle, I felt my body constrict and twist, a rushing sound filling my ears, as I left my family for possibly the final time.

-A/N- Thank you so much for reading and reviewing.
+A/N- Thank you so much for reading and to the people who have reviewed.
+I love hearing about what you think of the story.
 This chapter is a little bit of a filler and I know it seems just like two chapters of Hermione moaning so far, but I really just want to set the scene of how rubbish things are for her just now.
 Trust me, it gets better over the next few chapters.
 Leave a review and let me know what you think.